codacy/helm-ssm/README.md

 [![CircleCI](https://circleci.com/gh/codacy/helm-ssm.svg?style=svg)](https://circleci.com/gh/codacy/helm-ssm)

 This is a **helm3** plugin to help developers inject values coming from AWS SSM parameters, on the `values.yaml` file.
+It also leverages the wonderful [sprig](http://masterminds.github.io/sprig/) package, thus making all its functions available when parsing.

 Since **helm2 is deprecated** the current version of the plugin only supports helm3.
 The last version to support helm2 is [v2.2.1](https://github.com/codacy/helm-ssm/releases/tag/2.2.1).
 There will be